 American University is happy to grant admitted, first-year students a deferral to participate in a Global Citizen Year program, as we believe this hands-on global experience will help empower lives of purpose, service and leadership—core goals for an American University education.

 How to Apply

-If you are interested in participating in a Global Citizen Year program, we encourage you to complete your application no later than designated deadline.
+If you are interested in participating in a Global Citizen Year program, we encourage you to complete your application no later than the designated deadlines (May 11 for the fall 2023 semester).
 You will also need to request a deferral from AU no later than July 1.

 If you apply for Global Citizen Year after you have been admitted to American University, Global Citizen Year will fast-track your application, guarantee you a final interview, and consider you for their generous pool of need-based financial aid.

-If you are accepted to both American University and Global Citizen Year, Global Citizen Year will award you a $5,000 merit scholarship, and American University will defer your admissions offer and any merit scholarships for one year to allow you to participate.
+If you are accepted to both American University and Global Citizen Year, American University will defer your admissions offer and any merit scholarships for one year to allow you to participate.
 If you received need-based financial aid, you will need to reapply for your new term by completing the FAFSA and CSS Profile.